 Some previous buyers found it had a slight wobble.
 They said that while the movement and features felt like a gym-level model, the sturdiness was slightly lacking for heavier users.
 However, we didn’t find any issues with the frame actually tipping or feeling unsafe.

 While previous buyers said it was simple and easy to assemble, there were a lot of steps, and some of them weren’t obvious.
 You’ll want to be extra careful following the instructions with this one.

 2. Schwinn 430 Elliptical Machine

 The Schwinn 430 has proved itself to be the best selling elliptical model in the online marketplace.
 This high quality product has a solid reputation for comfort and ease of use, with a reasonable price tag.
-Retailing at less than $1000, the Schwinn 430 is a great example of the kind of fitness experience that users can expect from a reputable brand like Schwinn.
+Retailing at a few hundred dollars, the Schwinn 430 is a great example of the kind of fitness experience that users can expect from a reputable brand like Schwinn.

 What we love about the Schwinn 430 is that it offers two LCD displays.
 These allow users to monitor as many as 13 different feedbacks.
 The SchwinnDualTrack™ system means that users can see everything that is happening during their workout, as it occurs.
 This data is useful in assuring that you’re reaching your fitness goals.